-The fast moving economic impacts from the pandemic will impact San Diego for months to come, and the traditional model of connecting to resources is no longer valid: Internet searches, and even military/veteran personal networks, now unfortunately lead to information that has been made obsolete as a result of the fast changing economy.
-We hear this daily from our clients and partners.
-The essential component of military/veteran support in this COVID-19 era is to ensure military/veterans and their families/caregivers can link with a wide variety of personalized, local resources that draw on the deep reservoir of support that is not necessarily military/veteran specific, to include nonprofit, government and business connections.
+The essential component of military/veteran support in this COVID-19 timeframe is to ensure military/veterans and their families/caregivers can link with a wide variety of accurate, personalized, local resources that draw on the deep reservoir of community support to include nonprofit, government and business connections.
 That is the work of VCC.

 With COVID-19, the need for wide community involvement has only increased.
 Thus, VCC has outlined the following top priority actions:

 (1) Conduct one-on-one needs assessments with veteran/military family clients and offer tailored connections to community support.
 We have received a marked increase in military/veteran requests for assistance managing day-to-day challenges, as when regular avenues for essential items are closed because of the crisis, when families cannot safely obtain groceries, when families have urgent home repair needs, and when families need student resources due to closed schools.
 We find this takes increased creativity as many businesses and community programs have been closed by the pandemic and associated social distancing requirements.
 In this process we have built new partnerships and leaned on our resource members to find additional avenues of assistance.

 (2) Link military/veterans with local experts to explore new career opportunities.
 Personal connections are going to be more important than ever in finding employment in the upcoming months/years and VCC has a wide variety of local experts ready to provide advice and assistance.